codybartfast/csv/ReadMe.md

 ```

 Note, it was necessary to `Skip` the first row to prevent putting double quotes
-arount `Title`.
+arount `Title` in the headers row.

-Unlike reading and writing items, the format of the CSV is unchanged.
-The
+Unlike reading and writing items to text, the format of the CSV text is
-production code is still present, the date is in the original format and spaces
+unchanged.
+The production code is still present, the date is in the original
-remain around the episode number.
+format and the space remain around the episode number.

 &nbsp;

 ### Table Tolerance

 `GetTable` is more permisive than `GetItems` and can be used to read CSV text
-that cannot be used by `GetItems`.  `GetItems` requires there is at
+that cannot be used by `GetItems`.  `GetItems` requires there is at least one
-lease one row, that the items in the first row (the headers) are unique, and
+row, that the items in the first row (the headers) are unique, and that all the
-that all the rows are of the same length.
-For example, this CSV can be read by
+rows are of the same length.
+For example, this CSV can be read by `GetTable`,
-`GetTable`, but would cause `GetItems` to throw an exception.
+but would cause `GetItems` to throw an exception.

 ```csv
 Fruit,Fruit,Fruit